andreaskielkopf/maxi/readme.md

 If your manjaro installation does not boot (any more), maxi may help to find what is missing.
 Just use it from commandline or from a chroot environment.
 If you need help interpreting the output, read [Understand the boot process](https://forum.manjaro.org/t/howto-understand-efi-boot-process-with-gpt-via-grub-to-manjaro/99740) or contact a forum like [manjaro forum](https://forum.manjaro.org/) and ask for help.

- `sudo wget https://github.com/andreaskielkopf/maxi/raw/master/maxi -O /usr/local/bin/maxi; chmod a+x /usr/local/bin/maxi ; maxi -kmsgeif`
+ `sudo wget https://github.com/andreaskielkopf/maxi/raw/master/maxi -O /usr/local/bin/maxi; sudo chmod a+x /usr/local/bin/maxi ; maxi -kmsgeif`

 Description
 -----------